CRASE Interdisciplinary Action Groups Grant Program

 - Outcomes: What are your proposed outcomes (i.e. policy brief, book proposal, community presentation, etc)?
 How will these inform the public debate on your topic?

-- Team: Who is in your team and what perspective, fields, departments, and schools/colleges/library do they represent?
+- Team: Describe group members, noting individual contributions to your topic, departments, and schools/colleges/library do they represent?
 Provide brief bios of each member and a narrative of the overall team and why these different perspectives are important.

 - Budget: What is your budget and how do you propose to spend the money?
 Previous proposals have included honoraria for guest speakers, food for an event, art supplies, and faculty stipends.